NormandErwan/ArucoUnity/README.md

 # ArUco Unity

-OpenCV ArUco module for Unity 5.
+OpenCV's ArUco Marker Detection module adapted for Unity 5.

+This project has been developed as part of the master thesis of [Erwan Normand](https://ca.linkedin.com/in/normanderwan) and was supported by the [ÉTS - École de Technologie Supérieure](https://www.etsmtl.ca/).

 ## Usage

-1. Retrieve the ArucoUnity Unity package on the Unity Asset Store (available soon).
+1. Retrieve the ArucoUnity package on the Unity Asset Store (available soon).
 Or you can build the library source code (see the Build section), then copy `<aruco_unity_source_directory>/src/aruco_unity_package/Assets` folder into your Unity project.
 2. Open your Unity project and use the prefabs of the ArucoUnity package.

-## How to build
+## Build

 ### Configuration